Where to Stay in Lima: 10 Best Areas

 Its port is also the setting-off location for most of the cruises that depart from the city, so anyone looking to get out on the waves for a day or more, or even those simply looking to enjoy the city for a few days as an added bonus before they set sail, will find this location perfectly situated to allow them the best of both worlds.

-7. Pueblo Libre – Best Area to Stay for Traditional Experience
+7. Pueblo Libre – Best Area for Traditional Experience

 Pueblo Libre, formerly known as Old Magdalena, is located near the western coast of the city, roughly half-way between Lima Centre and San Isidro.